 - Economics.
-If you write short stories, novellas, or short novels, you might only make $0.80 – $1 when someone reads through your entire book.
-That can be a considerably pay cut in comparison to a sale, which will usually net $2+ (if pricing at $2.99+).
+If you write short stories, novellas, or short novels, you might only make $0.80 – $1 when someone borrows and reads through your entire book.
+That can be a considerably pay cut in comparison to a sale, which will usually net $2+ (if the book is priced at $2.99+).

 - Loyalty.
 Kindle Unlimited readers tend to be more KU and genre loyal than author loyal.
 This means they’re often looking for KU books in a certain genre first.
 You can find superfans in Kindle Unlimited, of course, but upon going wide you might discover that your actual fanbase is much smaller than anticipated.

 - Ad tracking.
 Since Amazon doesn’t report the exact number of borrows your books receive, only the number of page reads, this makes ad tracking tricky.
 You don’t know if 10,000 reads of a 400 page book represents 25 people reading all the way through or 200 people reading 50 pages.
 Page reads also take time to be reported (since a reader must actually read the book in question).
 That means they can borrow the book on one day, then read it days or even weeks later.
 This makes it challenging to accurately gauge how your ads and other marketing activities are performing.
 This has been mostly mitigated by the introduction of Amazon Attribution, however, which allows you to make tracking links that track page reads and sales from almost any traffic source (Facebook Ads, TikTok organic, Instagram, your newsletter, basically anywhere you could put a regular Amazon link).